imodpasteur/ZOLA-3D/TEST_DATA/calibration_howto.md

-# Running ZOLa on test dataset
+# Running ZOLA PSF calibration on test dataset
-We provide instructions to run calibration and localization on the test data in the package.
+We provide instructions to run calibration on the test data in the package.

 ## Test data

 Located in the TEST_DATA directory of the project.

-Mitochondria and microtubules are imaged using tetrapod PSF.
+Mitochondria with corresponding calibration stack is imaged using tetrapod PSF.

 ## Calibration